LIFEHUBBER

 cabinet is an AI-first knowledge base and workspace system positioned around files on disk, AI workspaces, agents with memory, scheduled jobs, and self-hosted local control.

 The official repository presents cabinet as a file-based AI workspace and startup operating system with agents, markdown-backed knowledge, and local-first control.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is